-Donald Trump vows to stay in 2024 race if he faces criminal charges
+Donald Trump vows ‘retribution’ and will stay in 2024 race if he faces charges

 Republican donors are reportedly hoping to move on from the former president and his brand of conservatism, but as of yet a credible alternative has yet to announce their candidacy.

+Polls suggest Mr Trump remains the frontrunner in the 2024 GOP field, followed closely by the ascendant Florida governor Ron DeSantis, a former ally.

-Criminal indictments are expected within days in Fulton County’s investigation, headed by District Attorney Fani Willis.
-That investigation stems from numerous overtures to Georgia officials by the Trump team including a phone call between Mr Trump and the Georgia Secretary of State which took place in early 2021.
+Criminal indictments are expected any moment from a Georgia investigation into the Trump campaign’s efforts to sway election tallies during the 2020 presidential contest, including an infamous phone call between Mr Trump and the Georgia Secretary of State which took place in early 2021.

 On that call, Mr Trump famously asked Republican Brad Raffensperger to “find” nearly 12,000 votes which he would have needed to steal the state from Joe Biden.

+In January, a grand jury impaneled to investigate potential election crimes in the state concluded its work.

+The jury foreperson, Emily Kohrs, has hinted that the former president could be on the chopping block.

 Mr Trump has long claimed that any effort to investigate him by any legal authority is a “witch hunt” by his Democratic enemies to prevent him from winning office.